chiamp/muzero-cartpole/README.md

 # MuZero and gym
-This is a repo where I apply the MuZero reinforcement learning algorithm on the gym environments provided by OpenAI.
+This is a repo where I apply the MuZero reinforcement learning algorithm on the cart pole environment in gym, provided by OpenAI.

 ## Table of Contents
 * [What is MuZero?](#what-is-muzero)